-Prior to its dissolution in August 2020, our Audit Committee's charter required our Audit Committee to pre-approve all audit and permissible non-audit services to be performed for us by our independent registered public accounting firm, except for certain "de minimus" non-audit services that may be ratified by the Audit Committee in accordance with applicable SEC rules.
-Our Audit Committee pre-approved all services performed by KMJ in 2020.
-All services performed by KMJ in 2021 were pre-approved by our Sole Director.
+Our sole Director pre-approves all audit and permissible non-audit services to be performed for us by our independent registered public accounting firm, except for certain "de minimus" non-audit services that may be ratified by sole Director.
+Our sole Director pre-approved all services performed by KMJ in Fiscal 2022.